6 Project Management Leadership Styles

 What is Project Management Leadership?

-As we adapt to new ways of working – like using remote setups or cutting-edge project management tools – the management styles once considered adequate are now being reevaluated.
+As we adapt to new ways of working – like using remote setups or cutting-edge project management tools – traditional management styles are being reevaluated.

-I recently searched Amazon.com for books using the keyword “leadership,” and it returned 110,897 titles.
-You find many so-called “motivational posters” on leadership where it’s often depicted as a lighthouse shining brightly in the middle of a storm guiding ships to safety.
+I recently searched Amazon for books using the keyword “leadership” and found 110,897 titles, many featuring “motivational posters” of leadership as a lighthouse guiding ships.
 However, one of my preferred definitions is from Goffee and Jones (2012):

-Daniel Goleman (2000, p.78) wrote an excellent article listing the different PMI leadership styles and compared them with the analogy of a set of golf clubs.
-As a golfer would select the correct club for the appropriate shot, a competent leader would apply a particular leadership style in project management in a specific scenario.
+Daniel Goleman (2000) compared different PMI leadership styles to a set of golf clubs.
+Just as a golfer selects the correct club for each shot, a competent leader uses the most suitable leadership style in project management.

 Goleman summarized that leaders who used styles that positively affected the climate had better results than those who did not.